 On November 1st, I had the operation, performed by the skilled surgeon Mr. Walker, to remove the affected areas and numerous lymph glands.
 Just five days later, I was back in the comfort of my own home, a testament to the excellent care I received.
 More chemotherapy followed.

+I am delighted to say I am now fit and healthy once more.
 Having personally navigated the challenges of a cancer diagnosis and treatment, I felt moved to help others.
-I applied to be a trustee for PrOGress, and I am truly honoured to have been chosen.
+I applied to be a trustee for PROGRESS, and I am truly honoured to have been chosen.

 I am so looking forward to dedicating my energy to raising funds and offering support to individuals and families as they face their own difficult journeys, and making a meaningful difference to those affected by these cancers.